ndom91/svelte-infinite/README.md

 </InfiniteLoader>
 ```

-The component should wrap your list of items, and `loaderState` should be used in your `triggerLoad` function (and/or elsewhere) to interact with the internal state of the Loader component.
-You tell it whether you're out of data, ran into an error, etc.

-See the example below and [in this repository](https://github.com/ndom91/svelte-infinite/blob/main/src/routes/%2Bpage.svelte#L12-L50) for more details.

 ## 🍍 Example

+This is a more realistic example use-case which includes a paginated data endpoint that your `triggerLoad` function should hit every time it's called to load more data.
+It also includes the use of some of the optional snippets to render custom markup inside the loader component.

 ```svelte
 <script lang="ts">